hrydgard/ppsspp-site/docs/troubleshooting/graphics-dont-look-right.md

 ## Step 5: Try the latest version

 PPSSPP often gets fixes and updates.
-Even if you're using the latest stable version, the [latest git build](http://ppsspp.org/downloads.html#devbuilds) may work even better, and may have already fixed any issue you're hitting.
+Even if you're using the latest stable version, the [latest git build](/download#devbuilds) may work even better, and may have already fixed any issue you're hitting.

+## Step 6: Report an issue

+At this point, it seems that you're out of luck and it might be a bug in PPSSPP.

+Go to [PPSSPP on Github](https://github.com/hrydgard/ppsspp/issues) and search for the game you're playing.
+There might be some issue report already describing your problem - if not, get a github account if you don't have one already, then click New Issue and make a report.
+It will be looked at!